amalzaben/Croissant-House-Cache-Board-and-Management-System/README.md

   - Goods categorized for easy selection
   - Automatic total calculation on orders
   - Access to customer order history
+  - Prints the bell on a pdf file.

 - **Manager Dashboard (Admin Panel)**
   - View sales and employee statistics